-A craniotomy is the procedure to excise or resect brain tumors.
-Specialized tools are used to remove the section of bone called as the bone flap.
-The bone flap is temporarily removed and then teh expert neurosurgeons removes the tumours.
+A craniotomy is a procedure to excise or resect brain tumors.
+Specialized tools are used to remove the section of bone called the bone flap.
+The bone flap is temporarily removed and then the expert neurosurgeons remove the tumours.
 Once the tumor is removed, the neurosurgeons then replace the removed part of the skull bone.

 Conditions that may call for Craniotomy:

 Conditions that require craniotomy and surgical repair include:

 - Cerebral oedema (swelling of the brain)

 - Parkison’s Disease or dystonia with an internal stimulator device.

 In this procedure, the Neurosurgeons use a surgical tool with a lighted scope and camera at the end of it.
 It is inserted into the skull through a small incision (cut).

 A radiological scanning process such as CT scan or MRI is used to find the area of the brain needing treatment live during the surgery and in accordance, a surgery is performed.

 An incision (cut) is made behind the hairline to remove the bone that forms the orbital and forehead shape is removed.
 The tumour is then excised and later the bone is sutured back.